American Mahjong FAQ

 Yes — Jokers live in the wall like every other tile.
 Drawing one is how most Jokers enter play.
 Once a Joker is in your hand it's yours; no special procedure needed.

 Discarded jokers are dead.
-They cannot be called or claimed by anyone — which is why no one ever discards them.
+They cannot be called or claimed by anyone — which is why players almost never discard them, only as a last resort when folding.

-Joker exchanges happen only on your own turn, after drawing from the wall and before you discard.
-Give a real tile, take the joker from any exposed group.
+Joker exchanges happen only on your own turn — after you've drawn from the wall (or called a discard and made your exposure), and before you discard.
+Give the real tile it stands for; take the joker from any exposed group.

 Don't panic — your exposure might fit a different hand on the card.
 Your hand is only dead if the exposed group doesn't work for ANY valid hand.
 Always look for alternatives before giving up.